L-Blondy/up-fetch/README.md

 Two types of error can occur:
 1. a Response error when the server responds with an error code (`response.ok` is `false`)
-2. a Request error when the server did not respond (failed to fetch, runtime error, etc)
+2. an Unexpected error produced when the server did not respond (eg. failed to fetch) or by the user code

-By default response errors throw a [ResponseError](#throws-by-default) Otherwise, the errors are thrown "as is"
+By default response errors throw a [ResponseError](#throws-by-default)

 **up-fetch** provides a [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types) to check if the error is a `ResponseError`